toa-io/toa/documentation/contributing/cycle.md

 ### Change Requests

-List of changes to be made at the most top level available in the product.
+List of changes to be made at the most top level available in the software being developed.

 Each item basically should be the message for the future commit or pull request, following the existent commit message guidelines.